 - Increased heart rate

-Because oxycodone is the active ingredient in Percocet and OxyContin, withdrawal from all of these painkillers are likely to be very similar.
+Because oxycodone is the active ingredient in Percocet and OxyContin, withdrawal from all painkillers is likely to be very similar.

 Duration of Withdrawal